-We open today at 8:00am Visit us
+We are open today until 4:00pm Visit us

 Free delivery for orders over £250